 When you’re planning your move abroad, learning a new language may be too much hassle on top of everything else you need to do before you leave home.
 You might feel a lot more comfortable if you can just speak English.

 In this article, we discuss the top 10 popular expat destinations where you can speak English.
 You’ll learn about the pros and cons of each, and the visa requirements for these destinations.

 There are many countries to settle in as an expat.
 We live in Ecuador and love it here.
 However, we know there are other great places for the perfect expat life, and yes, they are cheap.
-We have done our research and will highlight a few counties where couples can live for less than $2000/month.
+We have done our research and will highlight a few countries where couples can live for less than $2000/month.

 If you’re on a tight budget and don’t qualify for a Mexico temporary residency visa, you may want to consider Ecuador, instead.

 We teamed up with Josh and Kalie from @Expats Everywhere in Porto, Portugal to create TWO must see videos!